Cisai-Saint-Aubin

 Cisai-Saint-Aubin (/fr/) is a commune in the Orne department in north-western France.
 The French priest and palaeographer Robert Devreesse (1894–1978) was born in Cisai-Saint-Aubin.

 Geography

+The commune is made up of the following collection of villages and hamlets, Cisai-Saint-Aubin, Le Moncel, La Lais, La Beuvinière, Pomont and Le Buisson.

 The Commune is one of 27 communes that make up the Natura 2000 protected area of Bocages et vergers du sud Pays d'Auge.

+Two rivers The Touques and the Touquettes flow through the commune.
+In addition two streams, Ruisseau de Fontaine Bouillante and Ruisseau du Derot also pass through the commune.

 Points of interest

 National heritage sites

 The Commune has two buildings and areas listed as a Monument historique.